Distributed Control within a Trapezoid Virtual Tube Containing Obstacles for Robotic Swarms Subject to Speed Constraints: Conclusions

 \section{Conclusions}

-The distributed control problem within a trapezoid virtual tube subject to speed constraints is proposed and then solved in this paper.
-The distributed vector field controller is proposed for multiple UAVs to pass through a trapezoid virtual tube with some obstacles inside.
-The relationship between the trapezoid virtual tube and the speed constraints is also presented.
-Lyapunov-like functions are designed elaborately, and formal analyses and proofs are made to show that the proposed problem can be solved. \emph{Lemma 1} shows that all UAVs can avoid collision with each other and keep within the trapezoid virtual tube. \emph{Theorem 1} shows that all UAVs can pass through the trapezoid virtual tube with no obstacles inside. \emph{Theorem 2} shows that all UAVs can pass through the trapezoid virtual tube containing some obstacles.
-Simulations and experiments are given to show the effectiveness and performance of the proposed method.
+This paper proposes a solution to the distributed control problem for a robotic swarm to pass through a trapezoid virtual tube with static obstacles and speed constraints.
+The relationship between the minimum speed constraint and the trapezoid virtual tube is also discussed.
+The proposed solution is analyzed and proven using carefully designed Lyapunov-like functions.
+Specifically, \emph{Lemma 1} shows that collision avoidance and keeping within the trapezoid virtual tube can be achieved. \emph{Theorem 1} proves that all robots can pass through the trapezoid virtual tube with no obstacle inside, while \emph{Theorem 2} shows that the proposed method can also handle trapezoid virtual tubes containing static obstacles.
+The effectiveness and performance of the proposed method are validated by simulations and experiments.
+The limitation of the proposed method is that the swarm controller only considers speed constraints but not the turning radius constraint, which is important for fixed-wing UAVs.
+In the future, we are going to investigate this problem.
+The robustness of our proposed controller will also be the focus.

 \appendices